evidence-dev/evidence/sites/docs/docs/deployment/evidence-cloud.md

 </details>

 <details>
-    <summary>How can I set up development previews?</summary>
+    <summary>How do I set up development previews?</summary>
     <p>Alongside your <code>main</code> branch, set up a secondary project targeting a development branch (e.g. <code>dev</code>) whenever you merge changes into <code>dev</code>, you will get a preview.
 When you are ready to release changes, merge these into <code>main</code>.</p>
     <p>You can set up different database credentials for development deployments, which allows you to use development data before it is in your production db.</p>
 </details>

 ### Pricing

 <details>
     <summary>Is Evidence Cloud free?</summary>
-    <p>Yes, Evidence Cloud is free for up to 5 viewer accounts, and up to one connected repository.
-Beyond this, you can upgrade to one of the <a href="https://evidence.dev/cloud">paid plans</a>.</p>
+    <p>Evidence Cloud's Free tier offers up to 5 viewer accounts, and up to one connected repository.
+Beyond this, you can upgrade to a <a href="https://evidence.dev/cloud">paid plans</a>.</p>
 </details>

 <details>